Financial reports

 Statement of Financial Position

-Account Transaction
+Account Transactions

-Relatively self explanatory, the account transactions report allows you to report on transactions made.
+Relatively self-explanatory, the account transactions report allows you to report on transactions made.
 You can filter by specific account, financial year, and cash or accrual basis.

 Farm Summary Report